izikeros/blog/content/posts/posts/2023/2023-01-30-top-ranked-zsh-plugins-2023.md

 ---
-Title: Top popular Zsh plugins on GitHub (2023)
-slug: top-popular-zsh-plugins-on-github-2023
-Date: 2023-01-30
-modified: 2023-01-30
-Start: 2023-01-30
-Tags: zsh, scrapping, python, Linux
 Category: Linux
+Date: '2023-01-30'
 Image: /images/head/inside-work-tree.jpg
-banner: "/images/head/inside-work-tree.jpg"
+Start: '2023-01-30'
+Status: published
 Summary: Explore the most popular Zsh plugins from the 2000+ options on the Awesome Zsh plugins GitHub project.
 See which ones have the highest number of stars from the Zsh community.
-Status: published
+Tags: zsh, scrapping, python, Linux
+Title: Top Popular ZSH Plugins on GitHub (2023)
+banner: /images/head/inside-work-tree.jpg
+modified: '2023-01-30'
+slug: top-popular-zsh-plugins-on-github-2023
 ---

 > There is a series of articles dedicated to Zsh plugins: [2018](../top-popular-zsh-plugins-on-github/index.html), [2019](../top-popular-zsh-plugins-on-github-2019/index.html), [2021](../top-popular-zsh-plugins-on-github-2021/index.html), [2023](../top-popular-zsh-plugins-on-github-2023/index.html).
 The older articles have description of the selected, interesting tools that are not in this article - so you might also to visit the older editions of the survey.